kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 why do we need limited mode?
 Should we have these as a different mode or have these as implicit behavior of swap design?

-With LimitedSwap already swap getting adoption in production by many users, overriding to change behavior may not be preferred, WorkloadControlledSwap would enable the additional usecases and can coexist with current behavior.
+With LimitedSwap already getting adoption in production by many users, overriding to change behavior may not be preferred, WorkloadControlledSwap would enable the additional usecases and can coexist with current behavior.
 <<[/UNRESOLVED]>>